 WHAT WAS MISSING?

 My horses were incredibly relaxed, but almost too relaxed.
 Where was the play?
 The excitement?
 The sparkle?
 More than that though, I moved away from starting mustangs fresh off the range and towards rehabilitating mustangs who had failed conventional training programs.
 This new business of rehabilitation I found to be much more difficult than starting with a fresh wild one.
 I found mustangs like Willie especially difficult, who had been so shut down to pressure for so long that I had to use more than uncomfortable amounts to get them responding again to lighter pressure.
-I also came across some particularly aggressive equines, including a young zebra stud colt named “Zeus.”
-(Learn more about Willie, Dante, and Zeus in my Respect Myth Video Series) that tested my current training toolbox.
+I also came across some particularly aggressive equines, including a young zebra stud colt named “Zeus.” that tested my current training toolbox.
 With these animals, I seemed to reach the limits of negative reinforcement training and was willing to try anything to help them…

 “So I did a thing.
 More specifically, I called off events and gave up the road for the ranch, went into crazy researcher mode, gave up everything I knew, and became a complete beginner again.
 To say it was a blow to my ego was an understatement.
 But that’s the thing about being a perpetual student and teacher.
 Just when you think you know it all, you are reminded of how much you do not know.
 I guess by now I have come to recognize and embrace these feelings as I begin to identify the way that a huge growth spurt always follows them.”

 In my search for more, I came across positive reinforcement training (clicker training, use of food rewards).
 Like many horse trainers, I mistakenly had thought for a long time that the methods I was using were “positive reinforcement.”
 Far from it.
 What I had been using was negative reinforcement, or more creatively termed “Natural Horsemanship.”